Kyriosity/read-write/README+/software/README+/dev-naming.md

 + common comprehension of a domain, collaboration, and indeed bound team,
 + genuine design and self-descriptive code,
 + inspiration for behavior/domain-driven design,
-+ escape from heaps of reqs, specs, DoU, and meetings protocols - hard to follow but easy to misunderstand or forget (but mostly neglected),
++ escape from heaps of requirements, specs, DoU, and meetings protocols - hard to follow but easy to misunderstand or forget (but mostly neglected),
 + reduced efforts to get into a project for newcomers,
 + comfy navigation within the source code (with an IDE's explorer or <kbd>CTRL+F</kbd>).